smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Potential downsides

-* Compilation for additional platfroms requires tricky changes in configuration and build files.
+* Compilation for additional platforms requires tricky changes in configuration and build files.
-* Futher changes of configuration or build files may breake ability to build SDL for QNX or AGL.
+* Further changes of configuration or build files may breake ability to build SDL for QNX or AGL.

 ## Impact on existing code